-With all of the uncertainty surrounding COVID-19, we can understand why there is a spike with online Wills, as well as the documents regarding healthcare decisions and end of life decisions.
+With all of the uncertainty surrounding COVID-19, we can understand why there is a spike in online Wills, as well as the documents regarding healthcare decisions and end of life decisions.

 We previously wrote an article on, “The Dangers of Do-It-Yourself Wills.”
 Now, we cannot say that a do-it-yourself Will will not work.
 However, based on my experience, it can go horribly wrong.
 Your Will does not take effect until after your death.
 You will not know if it worked as you planned.
 Your loved ones will be left to deal with the aftermath.